PONG in a chip

 For the release of this new chip, NS launched a small system called National

 Adversary (model 370).
-It was not really nice, but played the three games of the chip and sold
+Although not very nice, it played the three games of the chip and sold

-pretty well.
-The only problem was the competitive price of the AY-3-8500,
+assembled).
+The only problem was the competitive price of the AY-3-8500 and also

 increasing success of GI became too high for NS, and facing the situation